industrial-edge/Connector-for-MELSEC-Getting-Started/README.md

 ## Usage

-As soon as the FINS TCP Connector is configured, data can be transfered.
+As soon as the MELSEC Connector is configured, data can be transfered.

 You can find further information about how to handle the data via the Flow Creator in the [Usage](/docs/Usage.md) documentation: